 - It’s quite normal for children to refuse to do what they’re asked.
 Give a warning, and let them know there’ll be a consequence.
 Remember to follow through with the consequence if you need to!

-Why does my child always say no?
+Why is my child always say “no”?

 Want more advice or support?